jordanswong/simpletwitter/README.md

     - using the admin account I have put in - user: admin, password: 123123 (I'm not sure if this option works)

 With this you should be able to do whatever you want to see the server's frontend or backend

-##Extra Credit

-Didn't implement anything that was specifically listed as extra credit on the CIS 192 page, but hopefully you guys can give me some brownie points for putting this together on my own ;) - haha jk... unless?